dchest/dchest.com/posts/2017/2017-08-04-ultimate-md5-time.md

     // We're done!
 The callers will get 32 hopefully unpredictable bytes.
     // We know that they are pseudorandom and uniformly distributed due to
     // Gimli.
 But are they unpredictable?
 Depends on how unpredictable the CPU
-    // and memory behaved and that this algorithm correctly caught enought of
+    // and memory behaved and that this algorithm correctly caught enough of
     // this unpredictability.
     <b>return out;
 }</b>